nchaigne/dhcperfcli/README.md

   - Number of requests for which no response was received (in the allowed time limit).
   - Number of unexpected replies.<br>This may be responses received after the allowed time limit, or which we cannot correlate with a request (giaddr / source IP address mixup, transaction Id mismatch, or other odd things that broken DHCP servers might do).
 - Per-transaction statistics
-  - For each transaction type (pair of request type / reply type): number of such transactions, RTT (average, min and max response times).
+  - For each transaction type (pair of request type / reply type): number of such transactions, RTT (average, min and max response times), and (if the test lasts at least one second) average transaction rate per second.
   - Likewise, for DORA workflows (if there are some).
   - And `(All)` shows the aggregation of all transactions types (if there are more than one).